bigsk1/bigsk1.github.io/README.md

 - **AI-Related Chat Models**: Explore the intricacies of chat models powered by Artificial Intelligence, and how you can build your own and getting working.

 - **Step to Step guides**: Stay informed and inspired with my selection of interesting topics.
-Covering a variety of related technology, design, and creativity, our content will help you stay updated and motivated to build your next project.
+Covering a variety of related technology, design, and creativity, my content will help you stay updated and motivated to build your next project.

 ---